Sandy Days

 Also nearby

 A National Trust nature reserve, this three-mile curve of sand is home to many breeds of rare bird.
 Voted the UK's 4th top beach by Which?
 Magazine - though locals would probably place it higher.
-Studland is also a popular family beach famous for its nudist section at Knoll Bay, the National Trust's only designated naturist beach.
-With safe shallow waters, sandy beach and a cafe this is a great place for children.
-National Trust members can park for free.
+Studland Bay is also famous for its nudist section at Knoll Bay, the National Trust's only designated naturist beach.
+You will find safe shallow waters here and National Trust members can park for free.

 Rated 5 out of 5 stars